exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/optimal-pub.md

 $$u(\rho) \in \Theta(\rho^r)$$

 ### Step-wise:
-This type of variable follows a rather unorthodox path of progression, an explaination of its mechanic is explained [here](/guide-extensions/stepwise-variables).
+This type of variable follows a rather unorthodox path of progression, an explanation of its mechanic is explained [here](/guide-extensions/stepwise-variables).
 Let's suppose there exist a Stepwise variable \\(v\\) that has the following properties:

 1. A cycle of \\(v\\) spans \\(m>0\\) levels.
 2. On the first cycle of \\(v\\), it increases by \\(p>0\\) per level.